- To address remote issues: replace batteries, clean internals, or buy a new one if it’s unresponsive.

 If there’s no indicator light when you plug your TV into an outlet, the power board is probably faulty.

-Note: We only recommend the repair sections if you have the right equipment and some fixing skills.
+Note: I only recommend the repair sections if you have the right equipment and some fixing skills.
 Otherwise, contact a TV repair technician.

 Ready to DIY?
-We’ll guide you through!
+I’ll guide you through!
 Just follow our instructions carefully.

 Disconnect your TV from power and give it time to cool off before you open it up.
 Don’t use excessive force at any point in the repair process.